awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. Choose **Create deployment group**\.

-## Step 4: Create Your First Pipeline in AWS CodePipeline<a name="s3-create-pipeline"></a>
+## Step 4: Create Your First Pipeline in CodePipeline<a name="s3-create-pipeline"></a>

 In this part of the tutorial, you create the pipeline\.
 The sample runs automatically through the pipeline\.

-**To create an AWS CodePipeline automated release process**
+**To create a CodePipeline automated release process**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

 1. On the **Welcome** page, **Getting started** page, or the **Pipelines** page, choose **Create pipeline**\.